 Below: 1st photo - Male catkins at the ends of branches in early spring before elongation.
-2nd photo - Twigs are not creamy white.
+2nd photo - Twigs are not creamy white like the bark.
 Lateral buds often occur on spur shoots as shown.
 These develop 2 to 3 leaves.
 3rd photo - Stems of young age are still reddish-brown as seen at the top of these trees, before turning to the chalky white.

 Below: 1st photo - The under side of the leaf is a pale green, while the upper side (2nd photo) is darker green.
 Note the double sawtooth margins and how veins terminate at a large tooth.